 – Chuck Palahniuk

-Come to think of it, the time of the Royals is over.
-They no longer command that power and yet their legacy lives on in the pages of the history books, in plaques and museums and in these architectural marvels they had called home.
+The Royals may be over, yet their legacy lives on.
+You can read it in the pages of the history books, on plaques, and see it in museums and these architectural marvels they called home.

 A few kilometres out of the city, is Udaipur and its Lake Palace- Neer Mahal on Lake Rudrasagar.
-I’m not referring to Udaipur with its Lake Palace hundreds of kilometres away in Rajasthan although the similarities are mind boggling.
-Maybe the Royals of the East were inspired by their counterparts in the West and sought to replicate the grandeur in their kingdom.
-Could have been awkward but I am not complaining.
+The similarities between the names Udaipur and its Lake Palace hundreds of kilometres away in Rajasthan and one here in Tripura grab your attention immediately.
+Maybe the Royals of the East were inspired by their counterparts in the West.
+It may have been awkward, that they sought to replicate the grandeur in their kingdom, but I wouldn’t complain.

 Life is not what one lived, but rather what one remembers, and how it is remembered to tell the tale.